Designing with Magnetic Cores at High Temperatures

 Tape Wound Cores

-Magnetics manufactures TAPE CORES in a wide variety of materials and sizes.
+Magnetics manufactures Tape Wound Cores in a wide variety of materials and sizes.
 Tape cores can be placed in aluminum or nylon cases for very rugged environments and 200°C operation.

 Tape core alloys generally have high Curie temperatures along with small, predictable shifts in magnetic properties across typical temperature ranges.
 They are often the best choice for very high temperature environments.